It Takes Teamwork

 American Red Cross

 United Way of Greater Cleveland and the Cleveland Browns have cultivated a 40-year relationship to advance education, income and health in our Greater Cleveland community.
-United Way strives to create a community where every child succeeds in school, every family and individual finds financial stability and good health for all.
-Priority access areas include:
+United Way strives to create a community where every child succeeds in school and every family and individual finds financial stability and good health.

 Achievement Centers for Children